kubewarden/kubewarden.io/content/blog/2024/12/kubewarden-1-20-release.md

 With v1.20, we have expanded the Kubewarden controller capabilities to configure OpenTelemetry integrations.

-Until v1.19 inclusive, one could only configure the kubewarden-controller chart to inject the Opentelemetry collectors [as a sidecar](https://opentelemetry.io/docs/collector/architecture/#a-nameopentelemetry-agentarunning-as-an-agent) on Pods in the Kubewarden stack.
+Until v1.19 inclusive, one could only configure the `kubewarden-controller` chart to inject the OpenTelemetry collectors [as a sidecar](https://opentelemetry.io/docs/collector/architecture/#a-nameopentelemetry-agentarunning-as-an-agent) into Pods in the Kubewarden stack.

-From v1.20 onwards, in addition of configuring for sidecars, the controller accepts providing a custom OpentelemetryCollector configuration.
+From v1.20 onward, the official Kubewarden Helm chart allows also to configure the Kubewarden stack to send telemetry and metrics data to an OpenTelemetry Collector that is managed by the administrator of the cluster.
 This configuration allows for running the Collector [as a Gateway](https://opentelemetry.io/docs/collector/architecture/#a-nameopentelemetry-collectorarunning-as-a-gateway) in the same cluster.
 This architecture is useful for example when one wants the collector to receive tracing and metrics from more than one stack.

-To achieve this, we have reformatted the values.yml of kubewarden-controller to add a new key `telemetry.mode` which can take either the `sidecar` value or `custom` value.
+To achieve this, we have reformatted the `values.yml` of `kubewarden-controller` to add a new key `telemetry.mode` which can take either the `sidecar` value or `custom` value.
 We have also reorganized the set of keys under `telemetry`.